paulportanc/BugBounty/README.md

    - **Riesgo interactivo (por ejemplo, API):** deshabilite o modifique la funcionalidad del lado del servidor para evitar la interacción con código antiguo.
 Si la empresa cree que existe una infracción o explotación grave, puede escalarla consultando a profesionales de ciberseguridad o a un asesor legal.

+### Reporte en BBP/VDP.

+1. <ins>Bug Description:</ins>
+   - While using waybackurls to enumerate URLs from a specific site, I discovered numerous .zip, .pdf, and .xls files.
+However, when attempting to access these files via their direct URLs, they consistently returned a 404 Not Found error.
+To further investigate, I accessed the URLs through the Web Archive and successfully retrieved the files by selecting earlier snapshots of the site.
+This indicates that the files, although no longer available directly, exist in archived versions of the site.

+2. <ins>Steps to Reproduce:</ins>
+   1. Use waybackurls to extract URLs from the target site.
+   2. Identify URLs for .zip, .pdf, or .xls files.
+   3. Attempt to access the files through their direct URLs in a browser or using a tool like curl.
+Observe the 404 Not Found error.
+   4. Navigate to Web Archive.
+   5. Enter the inaccessible URL in the search bar.
+   6. Select an older snapshot of the URL.
+   7. Download the file successfully from the archive.

+   - Direct URLs return a 404 Not Found error, but files are retrievable from older snapshots in the Web Archive.

+ 3. <ins>Impact:</ins>
+      - Users are unable to access potentially critical resources through their original URLs.
+This could lead to user frustration, loss of trust, and inefficiency in retrieving historical data.

+ 4. <ins>Attachments:</ins>
+      - Example URLs showing the issue.
+      - Screenshots of the 404 error.
+      - Screenshots of successful downloads from Web Archive.

+    Please address this issue to improve user experience and ensure data accessibility.
+    Removing content from the Wayback Machine (Web Archive) involves specific steps, as the archive is designed to preserve web content for public access.
+Website owners or authorized parties can request removal if they have a valid reason, such as sensitive or outdated information, copyright issues, or legal compliance.
+Below are the details on how this can be done:

+5. <ins>Steps to Remove Content from the Wayback Machine</ins>
+   1. Contact Internet Archive Directly.
+         - Website owners can submit a request to the Internet Archive to remove specific pages or files.
+This is typically done via email to their designated support team:
+         Email: info@archive.org
+         - Include the following details in your request:
+            - The exact URL(s) to be removed.
+            - The reason for the removal (e.g., copyright infringement, sensitive content, outdated information).
+            - Proof of ownership of the website (e.g., ability to edit DNS records, email correspondence from the domain).
+   3. Use the robots.txt File
+         - Update the website's robots.txt file to disallow the Internet Archive’s crawler from archiving the site or specific pages.
+         - Example:
+           ```bash
+           User-agent: ia_archiver
+           Disallow: /
+           ```
+         - Once this is done, notify the Internet Archive that you’ve updated the robots.txt file and request the removal of existing snapshots.
+They respect robots.txt directives.
+   4. Legal Takedown Notice
+         - If the content violates laws or copyrights, a DMCA takedown notice or similar legal notice can be submitted to the Internet Archive.
+         - Provide all relevant legal documentation and details about the infringement to strengthen your case.
+   5. Check Host-Level Restrictions
+         - If the content was hosted by a third-party provider, request that the hosting provider also take steps to block or remove access from their end.

+6. <ins>Mitigation if Removal is Not Possible</ins>
+   1. Redirect to Updated Content:
+         - Ensure users landing on outdated links are redirected to a current version or alternative content.
+   2. Proactive Management:
+         - Regularly monitor and manage outdated or sensitive content to prevent unnecessary archiving in the future.

+6. <ins>Important Notes</ins>
+   -  Only website owners or authorized parties can request content removal.
+   -  Internet Archive may deny requests that do not meet their policies or involve public interest material.

 -------------------------------------------------------------------------------------------------